 But with UK workers stating they’re received gifts with an average value of £50, choosing the right gifts and ensuring they are worked into the wider business budget will also need to be a key consideration for business owners.
+Not every gift needs to be a hamper or food amd drinks based, you can offer online courses for personal development or experience days.
 Additionally, during the holiday period, businesses can sometimes tread the thin line between corporate gifting and bribery so companies will need to keep a close eye on their activities to ensure full compliance with the Bribery Act 2010.

 The Bribery Act 2010

 The Bribery Act means that HMRC allows a business to send gifts to any one person in the tax year up to the value of £50, hence the £50 average value noted by One4all.
 However, these need to be work-related and can’t include the most common kinds of corporate gift such as food and drink presents.
 By following the requirements of the Bribery Act 2010, businesses can still send these gifts as long as they remain compliant with the tax limitations and avoid misunderstandings.

 Why buy corporate gifts?

 Though typically associated with the holidays, 67% of businesses give corporate gifts throughout the year and 95% of British bosses see it as a crucial part of business strategy.
 Though it isn’t essential and many strong business relationships can be founded on the guarantee of good quality work alone, most businesses see gifting as an extra bonus and a show of gratitude for the relationship fostered over the past year.

 5 top tips to corporate gifting